 Creamed Corn Pudding

-This quick, one-bowl Creamed Corn Pudding recipe takes only a few minutes to pull together before baking it to a perfect golden brown.
-It’s a sweet and salty side dish perfect for holiday meals or weekend dinners!
+This easy Creamed Corn Pudding takes only minutes to prepare and bakes up to a beautiful golden brown.
+The result is a sweet and savory side dish ideal for holiday gatherings or simple family dinners.

 A spoon lifting a serving of creamed corn pudding from a white cast iron skillet.

-If you’ve never had corn pudding, get ready, because it’s about to become your new favorite holiday side dish.
-I have seriously seen people (politely) fight over the last serving of this creamy, salty, sweet, pale yellow and utterly addictive dish.
+If you’ve never had corn pudding before, get ready because it’s about to become your new favorite holiday side dish.
+I’ve actually seen people (politely!) fight over the last serving of this creamy, salty-sweet, golden-yellow, and utterly addictive dish.
 And the best part?
 It’s incredibly easy to make.

 Baked corn pudding in a large skillet.